Tech-Sisters-Kenya/todo_sample_app/README.md

 # todo_sample_app
 This is a simple todo app

-This project is in html, js and http as the server
+This project is written in html, js and http as the server

 ## How to clone and set your remotes properly
 Learn more abote github remotes [here]()